95 Express Lanes

 495 Express Lanes

-The 22 kilometre (14-mile) 495 Express Lanes are tolled lanes operating on the Capital Beltway, the ring road around Washington DC.
-The dual lanes run alongside free lanes between the Springfield Interchange to north of the Dulles Toll Road and connect with our 95 Express Lanes.
+The 26.5-kilometre (16.5-mile) 495 Express Lanes are tolled lanes operating on the Capital Beltway, the ring road around Washington DC.
+The dual lanes run alongside free lanes between the Springfield Interchange to just before the American Legion Bridge and connect with our 95 and 395 Express Lanes.

-The 495 Express Lanes use innovative dynamic pricing, with toll rates based on traffic speed and density to keep traffic moving at least 45 mph (~70 km/h).
-Vehicles with 3 or more passengers, buses and motorcyclists travel for free.
+The 495 Express Lanes use innovative dynamic pricing, with toll rates based on traffic speed and density to keep traffic moving at a minimum average speed of around 70 km/h (45 mph).
+Vehicles with three or more passengers, buses and motorcyclists travel for free.

 Completion date